ankyra/escape/README.md

 This will first build `1.0.0`, but once that's been released it will take `1.0.1`, `1.0.2`, `1.0.3`, ...
-If we want to work on a new minor version, we can do change the field manually to:
+If we want to work on a new minor version, we can change the field manually to:

 ```
 name: my-project/my-deployment-unit